jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ## A better ranking

 But a slow website has another problem: It might not even show up in Google.
 Google penalizes slow websites.
 They do this since 2010.
 In 2013 they announced they were going to do this for mobile websites too.
 Since late 2017 they actually do this.
-Everybody wants to rank high in the most popular search engine of the world.
+This makes improving your websites speed an important search engine optimization.
+Fast websites simply rank higher.

 ## More conversion